timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 Sneaking through the senseless arrangement of the burrows is relatively easy, as the derro are normally too preoccupied with their own mad scheming to notice a group trying not to attract attention.
 The characters can attempt a DC 10 group Dexterity (Stealth) check, with success negating the need to roll for a possible attack at the end of each hour or half hour.

 Other means of subterfuge such as illusions, climbing along the walls, or using flying or levitation magic automatically avoid detection, but invisibility of any kind activates magical wards placed by derro savants to guard against duergar intrusion.
 When a ward activates in response to the presence of an invisible creature, nearby derro fly into a frenzy, creating a chaotic mob meant to drive away invisible duergar patrols.
 Derro make active Wisdom (Perception) checks contested by the characters' Dexterity (Stealth) checks if a ward is activated.
-Characters using <fetch-data type="spell">detect magic</fetch-data> actively can spot the invisible sensor of a ward before it activates.
+Characters using <wc-fetch type="spell">detect magic</wc-fetch> actively can spot the invisible sensor of a ward before it activates.
 Otherwise, invisible characters encounter a ward every 15 minutes they move through derro territory.

 #### Access to the Whorlstone Tunnels